Monday, April 15, 2024

 I have no doubt that those inscriptions were approved by Miss Hubbard with the intention of honoring the Confederate veterans, especially those who were still living.
 It was not her nature to be provocative, and she could never have imagined how these would sound in the 21st century.
 If she could twist our ears today, I think she would tell us it's time to remove, replace, or cover up those antiquated sentiments.
 They are not worth fighting over, and they absolutely should not be displayed on the courthouse square.
 We should never forget the war, but we need not remember it in those terms.

 I hope that our generation can find a constructive way to keep the memorial.
-Perhaps we could redeem it with more appropriate messaging that shows that Andersonians have learned lessons from our history and repented of our transgressions.
+Perhaps we could redeem it with more appropriate messaging that shows that Andersonians have learned lessons from our history and repented of our ancestral transgressions.
 Atlanta has taken similar steps with some of its Confederate monuments, adding "contextual markers" that address the underlying issues of slavery, racism, and states' rights.

 Would it be too radical to update the inscriptions on Anderson's monument?
 Here are possible alternatives for four plaques to cover and replace the original words: